smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

       - Zero means to ignore this parameter.
       - A negative value indicates the number of hours before midnight.
       - A positive value indicates the number of hours after midnight.
-  Enterprise Manager File Arrival or Batch Jobs can use the OpCon job's Variables Tab to load $@JOBENDTIME with a format of hhhhh:mm (+/- hours and minutes or using a decimal format such as +14.5 = 14 hours and 30 minutes after Midnight).
+  OpCon User Interface File Arrival or Batch Jobs can use the OpCon job's Variables Tab to load $@JOBENDTIME with a format of hhhhh:mm (+/- hours and minutes or using a decimal format such as +14.5 = 14 hours and 30 minutes after Midnight).

 - JOBREFDATE
   - *DEFAULT